You’ve got questions—we’ve got the answers (or can at least connect you with the offices that do)!

 The staff of Emmons Wellness Center provides Oxy students with easily accessible, high-quality medical care and psychological counseling services.
 Should you need to take advantage of the offered services, call (323) 259-2657 to make an appointment or check out their walk-in hours.

 The Marketplace (Oxy's cafeteria) is allergen, vegetarian, vegan and gluten-free conscious.
 Vegetarian, vegan and gluten-free offerings are available at every meal.
 Standard labeling at meal stations includes the following: vl: vegetarian lacto/ovo, a vegetarian offering that contains dairy or egg products; v: vegan, a vegetarian offering that contains no dairy or egg products; gf: gluten-free.
 Should you have other dietary restrictions, check out the Campus Dining resources guide or contact campus dining.

 Very.
-Your ID card serves multiple functions, including your res hall/room key, your student ID and your debit card for your meal plan and vending, just to name a few.
+Your ID card serves multiple functions, including your res hall/room key, your student ID and your debit card for your meal plan, laundry and vending, just to name a few.
 It will also provide you access to campus events and some buildings after hours.
 Therefore, it is very important that you treat it just as you would your driver's license or bank card.
 Your first ID is free, but each replacement is incrementally more expensive, which can eventually add up.

-Your box number can be found by accessing your MyOxy account, then selecting "Update Addresses and Phones" under Student Services tab.
+Your box number can be found by accessing your MyOxy account, then selecting "Update Addresses and Phones" under the Student Services tab.
 Please be sure you share this box number with your family and friends who may wish to write to you.

 All students receive mail at the Postal Operations Center (aka "the mailroom"), located on the first floor of the Johnson Student Center.